onur1/bbq/README.md

 q.Close()
 ```

-Prevents further writes but allows consumers to drain the queue.
+Prevents further writes while allowing the consumer to drain remaining data.
+Once the buffer is fully drained, operations will return `ErrQueueClosed`.

 #### Inspecting the Queue